-wsf = Weather and shielding factor from tables in ASHRAE Standard 62.2-2013.
+wsf = Weather and shielding factor from tables in ASHRAE Standard 62.2.

-Whole-House Mechanical Ventilation rate shall be zero.

 All windows shall have blinds/draperies that are positioned in a manner that gives an Internal Shade Coefficient (ISC) of 0.70 in the summer and an ISC of 0.85 in the winter.
 These values are represented in ACCA Manual J Eighth Edition as “dark closed blinds” in the summer and “dark, fully drawn roller shades” in the winter.

-Internal heat gains shall be 1,600 Btu/h sensible for appliances plus 230 Btu/h sensible and 200 Btu/h latent per occupant, with the number of occupants equal to the number of bedrooms plus one.
+Internal Gains shall be 1,600 Btu/h sensible for appliances plus 230 Btu/h sensible and 200 Btu/h latent per occupant, with the number of occupants equal to the number of Bedrooms plus one.

-Heat pump equipment capacity shall be sized to equal the larger of the building heating and cooling loads calculated in accordance with these procedures.
+Heat Pump equipment capacity shall be sized to equal the larger of the building heating and cooling loads calculated in accordance with these procedures.

 Systems shall not be larger than the size calculated using this procedure plus 100 Btu/hr.